 Just because you don’t love to weed doesn’t mean you’re a bad farmer and don’t let anyone tell you otherwise!
 While I so badly wanted to be Eliot Coleman and have the perfect weed free show farm, the first year I grew flowers, my cutting garden was a ridiculously delightful jungle of flowers and chest high weeds.
 While I loved the process of selecting varieties, planting and picking I didn’t anticipate just how much energy would be used battling weeds.

 After losing the war on weeds my first year, I borrowed $1,000 from my Mom and invested in landscape fabric and have never looked back.
 It was a significant initial investment up-front, but it has saved me-and my back–a lot of work in the long run.
-Be sure to check out my article “the lowdown on landscape fabric” for a few tips for use and installation.
+Be sure to check out my post on landscape fabric for a few tips for use and installation.
 When you come out someday, you’ll see I still hate weeding and there are quite a few growing in amongst the flowers.
 We go for a “good enough” approach and now weed just enough to not inhibit the flowers blooming ability.

 It is possible to be both a farmer and a florist.
 I have heard so many behind the back whispers and spiteful comments over the years from both farmers and florists along the way, that you can’t do both, that you have to pick just one.
 Well, it certainly isn’t the easiest route to be a farmer-florist, but it is indeed possible.

 What you put in you will get back out. (or) You reap what you sow.
 Cutting corners, skimping, trying to cheat the process will always bite you in the ass, so don’t even waste your effort!
 Chris and I have come back to this truth hundreds of times.
 We’ve planted stressed plants, sown seeds into very poor soil, under watered, ignored what we knew was right and not once, ever, did it turn out alright.